Skip to content

 Connect2id

-These are the minimum required steps to setup a Connect2id server for use in production:
+The following steps describe the minimum configuration required to run a Connect2id server deployment in production.

-1. Set the Java system property env to prod, which will trigger several extra configuration security checks when the server starts up.
+Set the Java system property env to prod.
+This enables additional configuration and security checks when the server starts.

 -Denv=prod

-3. Set the URL which identifies the Connect2id server as an OpenID provider and OAuth 2.0 authorisation server.
+Configure the issuer URL that identifies the Connect2id server as an OpenID provider and OAuth 2.0 authorisation server.

-4. Set the URL of the login page for the Connect2id server.
+Set the URL of the login page used by the Connect2id server to authenticate users.

 #! /bin/sh